hoodiehq-archive/documentation/techdocs/api/client/hoodie.account.md

 # hoodie.account
 > **version:** 		*> 0.1.0* <br />
 > **source:** 		*hoodie/src/hoodie/account.js*<br />
 > **tutorial:** 	*http://hood.ie/tutorial/accounts*<br />

 **<br />after reading this you will know:**
 - how to sign up / in / out a user
-- how to get information about the user and store it
+- how to check if a user is signed in
+- how to change username or password
+- how to reset a password
-- how to listen to account even
+- how to listen to account events
+- how to destroy a user account

 ## Introduction

 *The account object gives you the methods to create, update and delete an account.
-Your data will be stored locally and synced by saving to the server.
-After logging in on another device you can access it again, because your data is always bound to the account by default.*
+A user's data is always bound to the user's account, and will automatically be synchronized when signend in on different devices.*

 ## Methods